DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 The following sub reasons within ‘qualifications’ do not reveal a field:

-- No English GCSE grade 4 &#40;C&#41; or above, or accepted equivalent
+- no English GCSE grade 4 &#40;C&#41; or above, or accepted equivalent
-- No maths GCSE grade 4 &#40;C&#41; or above, or accepted equivalent
+- no maths GCSE grade 4 &#40;C&#41; or above, or accepted equivalent
-- No science GCSE grade 4 &#40;C&#41; or above, or accepted equivalent
+- no science GCSE grade 4 &#40;C&#41; or above, or accepted equivalent
-- No degree
+- no degree

 After the user selects ‘continue’ they’re taken to a ‘check answers’ page.